klts-io/website/content/en/docs/pre-install.md

 * A compatible Linux host.
 The Kubernetes project provides generic instructions for Linux distributions based on Debian and Red Hat, and those distributions without a package manager.
 * 2 GB or more of RAM per host (any less will leave little room for your apps.)
 * 2 CPUs or more per host.
-* Good network connectivity between all nodes in the cluster (either public or on-premise network).
+* Good network connectivity between all nodes in the cluster (either public or on-premise network.)
 * The hostname, MAC address, and product_uuid shall be unique for every node.
 See {{< link text="here" url="#verify-mac-address" >}} for more details.
 * Open the required ports on the host.
 See {{< link text="Check required ports" url="#check-required-ports" >}} for more details.
 * Disable the swap partition.
 You **MUST** disable the swap partition to keep the kubelet working properly.